karmaniverous/stan/.stan/system/stan.todo.md

 # STAN Development Plan (tracked in .stan/system/stan.todo.md)

-When updated: 2025-08-31 (UTC) — Fix selection-sync test hoist; CLI root excess-args UX; snap snapshot honors includes/excludes.
+When updated: 2025-08-31 (UTC) — Fix selection-sync test hoist; CLI root excess-args UX; snap snapshot honors includes/excludes; run -b/--bell flag rename and conflict-guard fix.

 <!-- validator moved to Completed (initial library).
 Integration into composition remains a separate track and will be planned when the composition layer is introduced in-repo. -->